AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-concepts-features.md

 >* If you have **enabled** the Global Account container in an account-based connection, every record in your event datasets should contain an Account ID and Global Account ID.
 If not, the record is skipped.
 >* If you have **not enabled** the Global Account container in an account-based connection, every record in your event datasets should contain an Account ID.
 If not, the record is skipped.

-Use the additional B2B containers for specific additional B2B functionality in Analysis Workspace:
+You can use the B2B containers for specific B2B functionality in Analysis Workspace:

 * **Segmentation**: [B2B segment containers](/help/components/filters/filters-overview.md#b2b-containers) allow you to build segments with a container scope beyond person, session or event.
 For example: an Accounts with event registration segment, or a US accounts with buying groups and stage 5 opportunities segment.